HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 Why do we need exchange surfaces?

-Exchange or transfer of substance usually involves diffusion through a membrane (permeable, partially permeable), water movement by osmosis and also active transport e.g. the transfer needs of organisms include:
+Exchange or transfer of substance usually involves diffusion through a cell membrane (permeable, partially permeable), water movement by osmosis and also active transport e.g. the transfer needs of organisms include:

 (i) Useful nutrient substances e.g. food molecules from digestion like amino acids and sugars, mineral ions, water taken up by cells by osmosis,